 ‘Surkhi’ is a powdered form of over burnt broken brick or clay balls.
 The name surkhi is derived due to its reddish colour.
 It shows pozzolanic properties and is composed of about 63 % of silica by weight.

 It has various name differing from nation to nation and according to its uses.
-It can be called surkhi in Hindi, Urdu, Nepali, etc. and brick dust in England or Europe or USA.
+It can be called as surkhi in India, Pakistan, Nepal, etc. and brick dust in England or Europe or USA.

 Mechanism of manufacturing